Visa Changes and Establishing a Company in Japan

 Jun 18, 2015

 The Act for Partial Amendment of the Immigration Control and Refugee Recognition Act (Act No.74 of 2014) was promulgated on June 18, 2014 and took effect on April 1.
-The changes instituted have reopened opportunities for small to medium sized companies to enter the Japan market.
+The changes pertain to obtaining a business manager visa.
+These changes have reopened opportunities for small to medium sized companies to enter the Japan market.

 1) The applicant has an office address from which to operate the business in Japan (this must be indicated in the application form)